-This is the Academy time of the year—no I don’t mean the first day of spring, although this time of year is lovely in Southern California.
-But I mean it’s the time of the year when students get a little piece of paper in the mail worth more than $400,000.
-This would be an appointment to the Air Force Academy in Colorado Springs, the Naval Academy in Annapolis, West Point in New York or the Merchant Marine Academy and the Coast Guard.
+This is the Academy time of the year—no I don’t mean the heat of summer, although this time of year is lovely in Southern California.
+But I mean it’s the time of the year when students begin to fill out applications to compete to get a little piece of paper in the mail worth more than $425,000.
+This would be an appointment to the Air Force Academy in Colorado Springs, the Naval Academy in Annapolis, West Point in New York or the Merchant Marine Academy and the Coast Guard Academy.

 Service Academies and Military Funded Education

-When I mentioned earlier that our recent high school graduate garnered one million dollars in scholarship offers, two of those offers were from federal service academies.
+A couple of our sons garnered one million dollars in scholarship offers, and in both cases two of those offers were from federal service academies.
 These are highly competitive and look at the whole person.
-So it’s not enough to be a brainianc (super smart), they are also looking for students who are exceptional in the area of athletics, community involvement and leadership.
-In return for this amazing education valued at $450,000, your student will be required to serve in the military for their “commitment” period.
+So it’s not enough to be a brainiac, they are also looking for students who are exceptional in the area of athletics, community involvement and leadership.
+In return for this amazing education valued at $425,000, your student will be required to serve in the military for their “commitment” period.
 The commitment is a minimum of 5 years of service and can be longer, depending on a number of factors in regards to additional training after graduation.
+For example, our Air Force Academy grad owes 10 years of service because he went to pilot training to fly the F15E Strike Eagle.
 If you have a “hero at home” who wants to go to a service academy, there are several things to keep in mind.

 One of the first places to visit is your service academy’s admissions site:

-USAFA – The United States Air Force Academy: www.academyadmissions.com
+USAFA – The United States Air Force Academy

-Coast Guard Academy: http://www.cga.edu (does not require a congressional nomination)
+Coast Guard Academy (does not require a congressional nomination)

 From Prospect to Appointee:

 - Prospect: A student who has filled out the initial response form showing interest.
 This means they are essentially on an admissions mailing list.
 You can fill this out as early as middle school by going to the academy’s website.